Prohibition of return to French territory (IRTF)

 FYI

-humanitarian circumstances may, however, justify the prefect not issuing an FTIR.
+Humanitarian circumstances may, however, justify the prefect not issuing an FTIR.

 FYI

-If you stayed in France despite the OQTF, you are subject to an IRTF of 2 years.
+If you stayed in France despite the OQTF, the IRTF can be extended for a maximum of 2 years up to a maximum of 5 years.

 The IRTF prohibits you from returning not only to France, but also to any country in the EUSchengen area.

 An FTIR issued in France gives rise to an alert for the purposes of refusing entry in the Schengen Information System (SIS).
-You must be informed of your registration in this file when the IRTF is notified.
-This registration will prevent you from obtaining a visa to enter and stay in the Schengen area.
+You must be notified of your registration in this file at notification IRTF.

-The alert shall be deleted in the following cases
+The alert shall be deleted in the following cases:

-- Expiry of the prohibition period
+• End of the prohibition period

-- Annulment by the judge
+• Annulment by the judge

-- Repeal of the measure by the Prefect
+• Repeal of the measure by the prefect

 You can challenge the IRTF at the same time as the OQTF which has been notified to you, before the administrative court with territorial jurisdiction.